alkasm/timingdiagram/README.md

 all_logged_in = reduce(lambda d1, d2: d1 & d2, map(TimingDiagram, sessions.values()))
 ```

-And here `all_logged_in` gives us a timing diagram corresponding to all users being logged in.
+From just a few lines of code, we get a timing diagram corresponding to when all the users were logged in:

 ```
 TimingDiagram([